 The East Midlands in England includes the counties of Derbyshire, Nottinghamshire, Leicestershire, parts of Lincolnshire, Northamptonshire and Rutland.

-For those who enjoy the countryside the area provides opportunities for visitors to go hiking on its many walking trails, visit cozy pubs for a pint or two, admire pretty villages, peruse market towns or even tour the odd stately home.
+For those who enjoy the countryside, the area provides opportunities for visitors to go hiking on its many walking trails, visit cosy pubs for a pint or two, admire pretty villages, peruse market towns or even tour the odd stately home.
 It is no surprise that this is a popular destination for visitors from all over the UK.

-I haven’t forgotten the cities and you will find some recommended places to visit in some of the major cities in the East Midlands in my list too!
+I haven’t forgotten the cities and you will find some recommended places to visit in some of the major cities in the East Midlands on my list too!